Ticket to Ride (board game): Ticket to Ride: The Card Game

 On 25 February 2008, Days of Wonder announced the pending release of a card game set in the United States, entitled Ticket to Ride – The Card Game, by way of a portable version of the Ticket to Ride franchise concept.
 The card game was released in May 2008, and was available in 10 languages.
-The game was available from retailers and the Days of Wonder's website at a suggested retail price of €15 and $25 (USD), in Europe and the United States respectively.

 Players were dealt 6 destination tickets (keeping at least 1), 1 locomotive card, and 7 other train cards.
 The destination tickets had a colour code of 1 to 5 coloured dots, matching the colours of the train cards.
-The trains cards were moved from the player's hand to their own playing area ("rail yard") and then the player's scoring area ("on-the-track stack") The standard turn options were that a player would firstly move a card of each train colour from the player's rail yard destination tickets to their own on-the-track stack; and secondly chose to complete one of three options:
+The train cards were moved from the player's hand to their own playing area ("rail yard") and then the player's scoring area ("on-the-track stack") The standard turn options were that a player would firstly move a card of each train colour from the player's rail yard destination tickets to their own on-the-track stack; and secondly chose to complete one of three options: